dayton-outar/glif/algos/c-c++/algorithms/README.md

  2. [Geeks for Geeks](https://www.geeksforgeeks.org/)
  3. [FavTutor](https://favtutor.com/)

-There is mention of [compiler design](./compiler-design/) in this folder.
+There is mention of [Compiler Design](./compiler-design/) in this folder.
 Most of the theory was inspired by,

  1. Compilers: Principles, Techniques, and Tools by Alfred Aho (1986)
  2. Compiler Design in C by Allen I. Holub (1990)